 system.debug( ' Is these Sets are equals: ' +SetEqual);

-These are the methods that we commonly use for set collection manipulation purposes using Salesforce Apex.
+These are the methods we commonly use for set collection manipulation in Salesforce Apex.

 Conclusion